nickcoutsos/keymap-editor/README.md

 2. Go to [keymap-editor] and authorize it to access your forked repo.

 Read more about the [GitHub integration](api/services/github/README.md)

-## Features

-* WYSIWYG keycode and layer editing.
-* Keymap (JSON and `.keymap`) generation
-  * If the (non-standard) `row` and `col` attributes are specified in `info.json` they will be used to render the generated files in a more human- readable format that matches the physical layout of the keyboard.
-Note that these values are now the rol and column of the wiring matrix which may be different to use GPIO pins more efficiently.

-#### ZMK Behaviours

-The app tries to treat both firmware libraries the same way, parsing a key binding into a `behaviour` and a list of `parameters` -- QMK doesn't share this concept so a placeholder behaviour of `&kp` is used, and later ignored.

-I haven't studied all of ZMK's behaviours closely but this tool supports the unusual `&bt BT_SEL` behaviour/command which requires one additional parameter which needs to be added/parsed dynamically.

-Side note: I'm Canadian and default to writing behavio*ur*.
-To match ZMK I will try to standardize on its spelling but mistakes are likely.

-## What's broken/missing

-Probably a lot.
-Like I said, I've mostly built this for myself.
-I wanted a graphical way to edit my keymap and I didn't want to have to get yet another handwired keyboard merged into the QMK repo to rely on their configurator.

-I know that QMK moves quickly and now  supports a lot of configuration in `info.json` that I don't provide a way to edit.
-ZMK has a lot of behaviours that I haven't defined, and would benefit from a schema definition agreed on by the dev team.

-Some ZMK behaviours can be configured and some nodes of the device tree can be aliased, but I don't understand it well enough to make these first-class editable resources in this tool.
-As a short term solution I've added simplistic "templating" of an existing keymap file.
-If your repository includes a file called `config/*.keymap.template` the editor will replace the following tags with the appropriate generated code

-* `{{behaviour_includes}}`
-* `{{rendered_layers}}`

-Note that "simplistic" means "find-and-replace" and doesn't support templating other content of each layer section.
-So you may be able to define encoders in your keymap template but you can't make per-layer bindings for them.

-### What else?

-If you have thoughts on what needs to be fixed to support _your_ keyboard or to make this a useful tool for users of either firmware, let me know.

-I'm not committing to taking this on myself, and I'll probably never do much testing on any other keyboards, but I'm happy to have discussions on where this (or another tool) can go.

 ## License